FelixAburto/Detection-Engineering/README.md

 <img src="https://i.imgur.com/NY9FmMd.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

 Finally, verify that the Windows VM has Elastic Defender by heading to "Security" in your Elastic environment and selecting the "Manage" option.
-Next, click on "Endpoints" and you should be taken to a page that lists your Windows VM.
+Next, click on "Endpoints," and you should be taken to a page that lists your Windows VM.

 <p align="center">
 <img src="https://i.imgur.com/CDOobFd.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 <img src="https://i.imgur.com/qic8PnF.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-Now, when we create our Rule we will add Elastic Defender as a rule action.
+Now, when we create our rule, we will add Elastic Defender as a rule action.

 </br>